What’s the failure rate of All-on-1 implants?

 The success rate of All-on-1 implants is driven not only by improved implant designs and materials but also by advances in diagnostics, treatment planning, and patient selection.
 A recent study found that immediate-load protocols and careful avoidance of high-risk patients minimize late failure rates in All-on-1 systems.
 This translates to a high success rate and predictable outcomes for the vast majority of recipients.
 Importantly, a higher survival rate means that these implants can often outlast traditional bridges or dentures, making them a sound long-term investment in your oral health.

-"All-on-1 implants represent a significant advancement in dental restoration, with clinical studies showing survival rates comparable to or better than traditional methods. " — Leading Dental Implant Specialist.
+"All-on-1 implants represent a significant advancement in dental restoration, with clinical studies showing survival rates comparable to or better than traditional methods. " — Dr Jared Van Ittersum

 Key Risk Factors Contributing to the Failure Rate of All-on-1 Implants